AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide/migrate-non-uuid-uuid-latest-version.md

 level: Experienced

 ---
-# 4.6.0 non-UUID to 4.6.1 UUID content migration
+# 4.6.0 Service Pack 4 non-UUID to 4.6.1 UUID content migration

-Perform these steps to migrate your content from non-UUID version 4.6.0 to UUID version 4.6.1.
+Perform these steps to migrate your content from non-UUID version 4.6.0 Service Pack 4 to UUID version 4.6.1.

 >[!IMPORTANT]
 >